Want to avoid spam registrations and bot attacks using CAPTCHA on your WordPress site? You’re in the right place.

-Adding CAPTCHAs to both registration and login forms is easy and effective in securing your site from external attacks.
-But you might be wondering how you can do this?
+Adding CAPTCHAs to both registration and login forms is easy and effective for securing your site from external attacks.
+But setting it up can be tricky.
+Fear not!

 What is CAPTCHA?
-Why Add it to Registration and Login Forms?
+Why Add it to the Registration and Login Forms?

-This test tells humans apart from computers by analyzing various aspects of user interactions.
+This test analyzes various aspects of user interactions.
 The way a CAPTCHA works depends on the type of CAPTCHA a system uses.
 A few popular ones in use today are:

 reCAPTCHA v2: reCAPTCHA v2 requests users to tick the “I am not a robot.” checkbox or complete image CAPTCHA challenges.
 The system analyzes the user’s actions to verify whether the user is a human or a bot.